na-na-hi/renget/archive/CharacterProvider-GuideToBotmaking.md

 ![](https://files.catbox.moe/xauwnj.png)

 ##### Adding more MEAT
 Once you've made a draft you can send it to the AI along with instructions on how to reveal and flesh out the character.
 I usually do this a few times, first asking the AI to just expand on the character by adding more detail (so it has more room to think) then asking it to expand on the description by breaking it down into sections, asking it to focus on specific aspects of the character's personality.
 Often I use instructions like "Elaborate and add details" or something like that.
-Then I ask for a short story about the character that describes his background in the form of a short narrative.
+Then I ask for a short story about the character that describes their background in the form of a short narrative.
 #
 - - -
 #